 How BREXIT affects the EFL teacher for the good and for the bad

-English currently dominates among the three working languages of the EU, and seeing that many countries use English as their second language, the role of English as the lingua franca (the medium of communication between non-native speakers of English) in Europe is unlikely to be shaken.
+English currently dominates among the three working languages of the EU, and seeing that many countries use English as their second language, the role of English as the lingua franca (the medium of communication between non-native speakers of English) in Europe is unlikely to change.

 Many EU companies will still prefer employees with work experience outside the UK, those who are experienced in working with other cultural groups and has English as their mother tongue.